- Installing the ArcGIS License Manager

 - Upgrading older software and licenses to 10.5 or newer (including License Manager 2022.1)

 - Contacting Esri Customer Service

-For customers using ArcGIS License Manager to authorize ArcGIS Pro and Premium App named user licenses via a Portal for ArcGIS installation, please refer to the Configure License Manager for use with Portal for ArcGIS topic for details on authorization and configuration.
+For customers using ArcGIS License Manager to authorize ArcGIS Pro and Premium App named user licenses via ArcGIS Enterprise, please refer to the Configure License Manager for use with ArcGIS Enterprise Portal topic for details on authorization and configuration.
 To install the License Manager software, follow the instructions below.

 ArcGIS License Manager communicates through TCP/IP, which must be installed and functioning properly on your Windows license server.
 In addition, TCP/IP requires that either a network card, along with its drivers, or the MS Loopback Adapter be installed on your Windows machine.
 An Internet connection is also strongly recommended for the license authorization process.
 If you do not have an Internet connection on the license manager machine, you can select the email or website authorization option on the Authorization Method panel of the Software Authorization Wizard.